-Although technically a comic series in its origins, the stories that make up Watchmen, created by British DC Comics team Alan Moore (writer), Dave Gibbons (artist), and John Higgins (colourist), have been one of the most influential maxiseries of all time.
+Although technically a comic series in its origins, the stories that Watchmen is made up of, created by British DC Comics team Alan Moore (writer), Dave Gibbons (artist), and John Higgins (colourist), have been one of the most influential maxiseries of all time.
 After the huge success of the initial four comics, it was released as a collected graphic novel in late 1987.

-Watchmen constructs an alternative history where the United States — with the help of the superheroes — win the Vietnam War, avoid the Watergate scandal, and change the course of history forever.
+Watchmen constructs an alternative history where the United States — with the help of the superheroes — wins the Vietnam War, avoids the Watergate scandal, and changes the course of history forever.
 In a retrospective review, the graphic novel has been described by BBC reviewer Nicholas Barber as “the moment comic books grew up.”

 The Dark Knight Returns – Frank Miller (1986)

 Similar to Watchmen, The Dark Knight Returns was also originally published as a multiple-issue comic book series (The Dark Knight Returns, Dark Knight Triumphant, Hunt the Dark Knight, and The Dark Knight Falls), that was later collated and published as a singular title, graphic novel.